Build a precision review report

 basis table so users can keep mean-square fit, ZSTD standardization,

-reporting lanes.
+reporting categories.

 What this review means